The Secondary School

 Laying a strong foundation of skills, knowledge and habits is crucial to success in Key Stage 4 and beyond.
 Our curriculum at Key Stage 3 provides this excellent foundation for further study through well-planned, informative, innovative and creative lessons set in an international and local context.

 The programme consists of English, Mathematics, Science, Art, Design and Technology, Drama, Geography, History, Music and PE.
 In addition to this, students select two Modern Foreign Languages from Bahasa Malaysia, Mandarin Chinese or Spanish.
-French is also an option for students in Year 9.
 Weekly Community Outreach and Life Skills (COALS) sessions enable students to successfully master the ISP Core Habits and Learning Skills, develop excellent character and positively contribute to the local community.
 All subjects are taught by highly qualified subject specialists who make full use of our state-of-the-art facilities.

 Learning is enhanced by the inclusion of up to date technology in lessons.
 All students have an iPad and internet access throughout the school.
 Technology is incorporated across all subjects to help prepare students for life in the digital world in which we live.